Updated: April 20, 2020

 The first few weeks after fall marathons coincide nicely with the transition to winter.
 As I take some time off from running, the temperature cools down, darkness comes earlier and snow begins to arrive.
 The length of time off varies depending on the race and weather, but as time progresses, I inevitably find myself ready to get back to running.

-After an extended break from running, it’s easy to let the excitement get the best of you, start running again too much too soon, and wind up needing more time off after just a few runs.
+After an extended break from running, it’s easy to let the excitement get the best of you, start running again too soon, and wind up needing to take more time off after just a few runs.

 Learning how to make a running comeback as safely as possible is crucial in maintaining a lifelong running routine.
 Getting back to running while avoiding injury involves building a strong running base and strengthening your entire body before diving in to any intense training.

 Making a smart running comeback after a break can be tricky no matter what the circumstance.
 If you’re ready to start running again, don’t get discouraged during the process.
-Be patient and smart with your running comeback.
+Be patient and smart as you return.

-Whether you’re coming back from injury or just after a long break, the way you return can make or break the future you have in the sport.
+Whether you’re coming back from injury or after a self-imposed long break, the way you return to running can make or break your future in the sport.

 Begin by running no more than your longest distance during taper week.

 Having a set number helps you avoid doing too much too soon and letting your excitement get the best of you.
 Always stick with shorter distances as you begin to start running again.

 Start out with one or two runs per week.

 Your return to running will probably involve running less frequently than you did during training – and that’s okay.
 Begin with just one or two runs per week for the first few weeks.